 The final step in water purification at power plants is usually Reverse Osmosis (RO).
 The Reverse Osmosis process has a semi-permeable membrane that only allows extremely small particles through.
 Reverse osmosis semi-permeable membranes allow water to pass through while retaining 90-99% of all the inorganic substances in solution, 95-99% percent of the organic constituents, and 100% of the most finely-divided colloidal matter (bacteria, viruses, colloidal silica, etc.).
 The efficiency of membranes in the removal of salts varies from 90-99%.
 To maximize purity, the water is passed through a series of semi-permeable membranes in a reverse osmosis unit.

 The flow rate through a reverse osmosis membrane is directly proportional to the effective pressure (the difference between the applied pressure and osmotic head).
 Pressure in excess of the osmotic pressure is generated by High-Pressure booster pumps to obtain a satisfactory flow of pure water through the RO units.

 What ends up being produced is water that is extremely pure.
 Viruses, bacteria, suspended solids, etc. are completely removed so that maintenance, fouling, and scale buildup is virtually eliminated, and the cost associated with those processes become negligible.

 Operators and Managers should ensure a trailer that meets their needs is brought on site or that the in-house water purification and cleaning system is updated and operated properly.
 It is important that operators and managers are properly trained on these systems and operating procedures are up to date.
-Proper training and updated operating procedures will assist operators in maintaining proper water chemistry throughout various plant processes, which will increase longevity of equipment and maximize efficiency of the facility.
+Proper training and updated operating procedures will assist operators in maintaining proper water chemistry throughout various plant processes, which will increase the longevity of equipment and maximize the efficiency of the facility.